OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/grouping_components/configure_method.rst

 Another situation in which the :code:`configure` method might be useful is if the inputs and outputs of a component or subsystem are dependent on the :code:`setup` of another system.

-Collecting variable metadata information during configure should be done via the :code:`get_io_metadata` method.
+Collecting variable metadata information during configure can be done via the :code:`get_io_metadata` method.

 .. automethod:: openmdao.core.system.System.get_io_metadata